BRAST89/BRAST89/README.md

 ### Hi there 👋  My Name is Brayan Duran

-I am a .net and web software developer
+I am a .net and web software developer of Colombia

 ### Skills:
 Java,